 What we have seen historically is a great deal of maturing through this phase.
 The transformation from the 250 hour, often slightly under confident pilot with average skills to someone who emerges with tremendously developed skills is remarkable to see and the process is satisfying and fulfilling for everyone involved.
 The significant increase in experience produces a confident and all round better airman.

-We believe it is an exceptionally good opportunity for everyone and therefore set a high qualification standard, only allowing those who are very motivated and have a demonstrated an above average performance and professional attitude throughout to continue all the way to employment with us.
+We believe it is an exceptionally good opportunity for everyone and therefore set a high qualification standard, only allowing those who are very motivated and have a demonstrated an above average performance and professional attitude throughout to continue all the way to instruct with us.

-What do you need to join the APP™ Internship?
+What do you need to join?

 To provide a solid foundation for this training, a number of requirements must be met to ensure that your own training will be successful.